 - Take time to get to know each individual within your team

 In contrast with the old, office-based world of work, which provided leaders with plenty of opportunities to understand what was happening in the lives of their people, the hybrid world offers only snippets.
 If someone is feeling sad, stressed, overworked, or below par, this is far more visible in the office.
-You get a sense for people through their appearance and behaviour.
+You get a sense for people through their appearance and behavior.
 It’s an always-on stream of information.

 Compare this with the hybrid world, where all you might see of your people are snapshots, hour-long slots on Zoom or Teams calls.
 And if they choose to turn the video off, you get to see even less.
 This creates a need for leaders to proactively seek time to understand how people are faring both in work and life in general.
 Leaders need to be trusted in order that their co-workers are prepared to be open about their challenges.
 Similarly leaders need to create the moments where the individual can open up and share their challenges, and where they can expect sympathy and help.

-- Provide the “right” support
+- Provide the right support

-We now know for an empirical fact that an employee’s perception of their supervisory support is strongly linked to their level of productivity and their perception of the organisation in general (their relationship with their supervisor being a proxy for their relationship with the organisation).
+We now know for an empirical fact that an employee’s perception of their supervisory support is strongly linked to their level of productivity and their perception of the organization in general (their relationship with their supervisor being a proxy for their relationship with the organization).
 But unlike in a physical office, where it can be easier to create this sense of supervisory support with little conscious effort, a virtual or hybrid workplace requires that supervisors go out of their way to provide their team members with the support they need.